fbpx

 I can’t stress this one enough.

-I know that putting your money out for the things you need in your classroom makes your life easier than not having them.
-Not only does it put a strain on your personal finances, but you're also sending a message to your government and the public that it is okay that classrooms aren't adequately funded.
+I know that putting money out for the things you need in your classroom makes your life easier than not having them.
+Not only does it strain your personal finances, but you’re also sending a message to your government and the public that it is okay that classrooms aren’t adequately funded.

 Photo of empty classroom.